Row-Stochastic Matrices Can Provably Outperform Doubly Stochastic Matrices in Decentralized Learning: Introduction

 \section{Introduction}

 The ever-increasing scale of data and models has made distributed learning a central paradigm for large-scale optimization.
 Among its variants, decentralized learning has attracted growing attention for its robustness to single-point failures, low communication overhead, and strong scalability.
-Most existing analyses, however, assume uniform node weights and symmetric, doubly stochastic mixing~\cite{lian2017can,alghunaim2022unified,koloskova2020unified}.
-In practical systems, nodes often possess unequal data volumes and computational capacities, making heterogeneous weighting a more practical choice.
-Therefore, we study decentralized learning over a network of $n$ nodes with heterogeneous weights $\lambda=[\lambda_1,\ldots,\lambda_n]^\top$.
+Most existing analyses, however, assume uniform node weights and symmetric, doubly stochastic mixing~\cite{lian2017can, koloskova2020unified}.
+In practical systems, differences in data volumes and distributions often lead to heterogeneous node weights.
+Therefore, following \cite{mcmahan2017communication,yuan2018variance,zhu2025dice}, we study decentralized learning over a network of $n$ nodes with \emph{prescribed heterogeneous} weights $\lambda=[\lambda_1,\ldots,\lambda_n]^\top$, which are fixed throughout optimization.
 Each node $i$ accesses its local data distribution~$\mathcal{D}_i$ and collaboratively solves the weighted optimization problem

 where $\lambda_i>0$ and $\sum_{i=1}^n \lambda_i=n$, and $f_i(\theta,\xi_{i,j})$ denotes the instantaneous loss of sample~$\xi_{i,j}$ evaluated at~$\theta$.
 Two natural decentralized designs arise to solve problem~\eqref{eq:optim_weight_avg}. \begin{itemize} \item \textbf{Strategy I} absorbs the weights into the local losses, i.e., each $F_i$ is replaced by $\lambda_i F_i$.
 This transformation recovers uniform node weights ($1/n$) and leads to the standard framework with a doubly stochastic mixing. \item \textbf{Strategy II}, in contrast, keeps the original losses and incorporates $\lambda$ into a row-stochastic mixing matrix whose stationary distribution equals $\lambda/n$. \end{itemize}